 Most State employees are members of the New York State and Local Retirement System, which consists of the Employees' Retirement System (ERS) and the Police and Fire Retirement System (PFRS).
 Depending on the System and the benefit "tier" to which an individual employee belongs, employee contributions may or may not be required.
 In all cases, however, the State as employer must make annual payments to the System to fund the pension benefits that are promised to State employees.
-These pension benefits are protected by the State Constitution from any diminution.
-Although most State employees are members of ERS or PFRS, certain employees of the State University of New York and the State Education Department are enrolled in one of two other retirement systems: the New York State Teachers' Retirement System (TRS) or the Optional Retirement Program (ORP).
+Although most State employees are members of ERS or PFRS, certain employees of the State University of New York, the State Education Department, and other agencies are enrolled in one of two other retirement systems: the New York State Teachers' Retirement System (TRS) or the Optional Retirement Program (ORP).
 Unless specifically stated, the process and dollar amounts stated in this document apply only to State employees enrolled in ERS and PFRS.

-The State's payments (as well as payments by local government employers for their employees, and employee contributions) go into the Common Retirement Fund (CRF), which, as of March 31, 2007, was valued at approximately \$155 billion.
+The State's payments (as well as payments by local government employers for their employees, and employee contributions) go into the Common Retirement Fund (CRF), which, as of March 31, 2008, was valued at approximately \$156 billion.
 The CRF holds the assets of both ERS, the system for civilian State and local government employees, and PFRS, the system for State and local government police officers and firefighters.
 The State Comptroller is the sole trustee of both of these systems.

 In the late 1990's, the need for the State's annual pension payment was obviated by the extraordinary market returns of the Common Retirement Fund.
 Conversely, the stock market decline at the beginning of the current decade caused a dramatic increase in the State's annual pension payment.
-Significant benefit enhancements (including the elimination of the required three percent employee contribution by Tier 3 and Tier 4 employees after ten years of service and the implementation of cost of living adjustments) which were approved in 2000 also contributed to such increases.
+Significant benefit enhancements (including the "tier equity" enhancements, the elimination of the required three percent employee contribution by Tier 3 and Tier 4 employees after ten years of service and the implementation of cost of living adjustments) which were approved in 2000 also contributed to such increases.
+The recent stock market downturn will likely result in an increase to the State's outyear pension payments.